panchomb/ie-exercise-3/modules/authorization/role-assignment/resource-group/README.md

 | [`resourceGroupName`](#parameter-resourcegroupname) | string | Name of the Resource Group to assign the RBAC role to.
 If not provided, will use the current scope for deployment. |
 | [`subscriptionId`](#parameter-subscriptionid) | string | Subscription ID of the subscription to assign the RBAC role to.
 If not provided, will use the current scope for deployment. |

-### Parameter: `principalId`

-The Principal or Object ID of the Security Principal (User, Group, Service Principal, Managed Identity).

-- Required: Yes
-- Type: string

-### Parameter: `roleDefinitionIdOrName`

-You can provide either the display name of the role definition, or its fully qualified ID in the following format: '/providers/Microsoft.Authorization/roleDefinitions/c2f4ef07-c644-48eb-af81-4b1b4947fb11'.

-- Required: Yes
-- Type: string

 ### Parameter: `condition`

 The conditions on the role assignment.
 This limits the resources it can be assigned to.
 - Required: No
 - Type: string
 - Default: `''`